 To begin to address this last question, consider the decision of whether to run a TCP connection over a single, persistent link, or an inverse-multiplexed connection comprising that same link plus a second link of equal capacity alternating between connected and disconnected states.
-It is intuitive that though the multiplexed connection might promise greater average bandwidth capacity, the fluctuating presence of the second link may result in TCP window size reductions in response to packet losses, such that the two links can have lower throughput than the single persistent link.
-See the appendix for a more rigorous development of a method for best channel selection.
+It is intuitive that the multiplexed connection might promise greater average bandwidth capacity, but the fluctuating presence of the second link may result in TCP window size reductions in response to packet losses, such that the two links can have lower throughput than the single persistent link.
+Selecting links to maximize the throughput of a TCP connection is an even greater challenge when more than two links are available, and each of the links has different communication characteristics; see the appendix of our technical report [39] for a more rigorous development of a method for best channel selection.